ykpeng/likeminded/docs/schema.md

 ----------------|-----------|-----------------------
 id              | integer   | not null, primary key user_id         | integer   | not null, foreign_key, unique [section, user_id]
-section         | string    | not null, limit to: ["self summary", "doing with life", "good at", "favorites", "friday night", "message if"] content         | text      |
+section         | string    | not null, limit to: ["self summary", "doing with life", "good at", "favorites", "thinking about", "friday night", "message if"] content         | text      |

 ## dimensions